binary-com/binary-static/scripts/README.md

     ├── extracted_strings_app.js
     └── static_strings_app.js
 ```
 - `extracted_strings_app.js`: Contains extracted strings.
-It's for debugging purpose only and shouldn't change manually.
+It's for debugging purpose only and shouldn't be changed manually.
 - `static_strings_app.js` to handle those strings that don't exist in js code. e.g. API texts that are not localised, etc.

-During the translation update process, the source file `messages.pot` would be updated with all texts from both the above files.
+During the translation update process, the source file `messages.pot` will be updated with all texts from both the above files.

 ## Updating the Sitemap
 * List of paths to include in `sitemap.xml` is here: [config/sitemap_urls.js](config/sitemap_urls.js)